-This project will contribute to and fulfill the goals and objectives in the Heritage area as the Town of Denton is currently listed in its management plan.
+This project will contribute to and fulfill the goals and objectives of the Heritage Area, as the Town of Denton is currently listed in its management plan.
 Additionally, when all Phases are completed, this project will enhance the ability of the mission of the Museum of Rural Life to relate to and interpret the stories of the Chesapeake (see Figure 1).